 How is the abdominal CT scan done?

-CT imaging method is based on principle of X-ray, by using radiation to display structures of the body.
-In contrast to the classical X-ray, during the CT examination the X-ray beam moves around the body.
+CT imaging method is based on the principle of X-ray, by using radiation to display structures of the body.
+In contrast to the classical X-ray, during the CT examination, the X-ray beam moves around the body.
 This allows radiologists to get different views of the same organ or structure.
-To find out more about difference between CT and MRI scan click here.
+To find out more about the difference between CT and MRI scan click here.

 CT scan can be done with or without contrast.
 Contrast is a substance you can take orally or get injected into a vein to see the particular organ or tissue more clearly.
 Radiologists may use CT scan of the abdomen to visualize the position of the needle during biopsy of abdominal organs and tumors or during aspiration of fluid from the abdomen.

 Your doctor will probably ask you not to eat for 2 to 4 hours prior the examination.
 You may be also asked to stop taking certain medications.
 During the procedure, you will lie down on a table, therefore we recommend you to wear loose and comfortable clothes (you may also be given a hospital gown).
 Before the exam, remove all metal items you can: